Internship Information for Employers

 - Represent SUNY Oswego in a professional manner at your internship and provide valuable and reliable support to your internship site.

-Ensure students are aware of the Code of Student's Rights, Responsibilities, and Conduct in SUNY Oswego's Student Handbook and should ahere to those guidelines.
+- Ensure students are aware of the Code of Student's Rights, Responsibilities and Conduct in SUNY Oswego's Student Handbook and should adhere to those guidelines.